Plot Synopsis: Worf discovers he has a brother, and is plunged into the politics of the Klingon Empire when his deceased father is accused of treason.

 Blu Ray Version: Exceptional clarity and definition here, and as one of the best episodes of season 3, no wonder it was chosen as part of the ST: TNG – The Next Level sampler disc that went on sale before season 3 came out.
 The Bird of Prey in the opening shot was replaced with a CGI version that looks much better than the original.

 Nitpicks: Not sure I buy that Wes would choose the middle of Kurn’s introduction speech as a chance to start whispering with Data.
 What exactly is Riker doing on the bridge anyway?
 We didn’t see the equivalent of that back when he served on the Klingon vessel, and there’s nothing for him to do.
 Even if he is on the bridge Troi should be in her seat, there’s no reason for that.
-I’m a Picard fan, and for story reasons Picard needed to be Worf’s second cha’DIch, but if I was Worf I would have chosen someone like Riker.
-The dude is younger, knows how to fight, and he has more recent experience with Klingons.
+I’m a Picard fan, and for story reasons Picard needed to be Worf’s second cha’DIch, but Worf should have chosen someone like Riker.
+He’s younger, knows how to fight, and has more recent experience with Klingons.
+A line that’s always made me wince is Picard’s response to Duras saying Starfleet doesn’t teach people how to fight: “You may test that assumption at your convenience.”
+Really?
+Could be any more British?
 Finally, Kahlest tells Picard that Mogh “was loyal to the emperor.”
 However, Rightful Heir will later establish that the Klingons haven’t had an emperor in 300 years.

 Behind the Scenes/Trivia: This was a pivotal episode for Star Trek.
 Because of Sins of the Father TNG was able to explore more continuing story arcs, something that really hadn’t been done in Star Trek history.
 In the words of Ronald Moore: